-This manual must always be kept in the vehicle so it is accessible to the operator at all times.
-This manual includes information that is important for the safety of the operator and First Responders (i.e. police, fire fighters) i the event of an emergency.
+This manual must always be kept with the fuel system so it is accessible to the operator at all times.
+This manual includes information that is important for the safety of the Operator and First Responders (i.e. police, fire fighters) in the event of an emergency.